davidivkovic/davidivkovic/README.md

 Really enyoing C#.

-- 🌱 I’m currently working on a serverless Google Maps popularity crawler/aggregator using a custom proxy pool.
+- 🌱 I am currently working on a serverless Google Maps popularity crawler/aggregator using a custom proxy pool.
 Going public soon™️
 - 🔭 Continuously studying System Design, Microservices and efficient Event Sourcing and CQRS approaches.
 - ⌚ Lately I've also been looking at fine-grained Javascript reactivity and frontend performance optimization, such as Svelte, SolidJS, Astro and Qwik, inspired by [@ryansolid](https://github.com/ryansolid).
-- 🤔 Also interested in working on native microservice oriented solutions such as .NET Native AOT and Quarkus.
+- 🤔 I am also interested in working on cloud-native microservice oriented solutions such as .NET Native AOT and Quarkus.

 ### 📦Check out my projects
 - [Instagram Clone](https://github.com/davidivkovic/web21) built with Jersey, Vue and Tailwind